niklabh/memoise/README.md

 =======

 memoise is a memoisation/caching module for node.js.
 Results are cached in redis or memory, via a backing store.
-Redis is used if REDIS_HOST, REDIS_PORT and REDIS_DB environment variables are set otherwise it fallback to in memory lru store.
+Redis is used if redis host port is provided in options.redis otherwise it fallback to in memory lru store.

 Usage